sarahseewhy/CV/README.md

 # Sarah C Young

 Junior developer always curious to see how and why things work.
-Tech historian by training, developer by trade, cheerful by nature.
+Historian by training, developer by choice, cheerful by nature.

 ## Code Portfolio